White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 If our kids can only fall asleep or calm down when there’s a hum in the background, what happens when life goes quiet?
 What happens when they need to find peace not from a sound machine, but from within—from the presence of God Himself?

 I am aware that white noise blocks out other sudden noises.
-Children get used to everything, whether it's white noise or normal everyday noise.
+Children get used to everything, whether it's white noise or everyday noise.
 From the outset, we decided that we wouldn't change our lives around just because we had a baby.
-I continued vacuuming when my baby was sleeping, having friends over and letting siblings play.
-We even lived in a house that was being renovated, with all the fun, sudden noises of hammers etc.
+I continued vacuuming when my baby was sleeping, having friends over, and letting siblings play.
+We even lived in a house that was being renovated, with all the fun, sudden noises of hammers, etc.

 But what if white noise blocks the voice of the Holy Spirit?
 Not just mask household environmental noise, but also the voice of God?

 This might sound intense to some of you, but stay with me.
 If your baby, from day one, has been trained to only sleep with white noise, then they become dependent on it.
-Just like a pacifier, at some point you have to wean them off.
+Just like a pacifier, at some point, you have to wean them off.
 On top of that, constant white noise can interfere with natural auditory development and affect how a child learns to rest in real silence.
 And let’s be honest: as they grow, we tend to add even more devices to keep the noise going—tablets, music, shows, endless background sound—until quiet feels almost impossible.
+This is why parents later search: “how to stop using white noise for baby” or “how to wean off white noise.”

 Then one day you think, Maybe we should stop using it.